 Poetry can take various forms but always expresses a message in a unique way, often with rhythm or rhyme.
 However, some of the most intensely expressive poetry is highly descriptive and uses language that creates images and feelings beyond that of other literary work.
 Descriptive poetry, unlike narrative poetry, is known not necessarily for telling a story but for its deep depiction of a person, animal or inanimate object.
+The feelings the poet has about this object are secondary to the description of the subject, so they don't get in the way of the visual imagery.

-Many poets are known for their rich vocabulary and the imagery they produce with that vocabulary in their written work.
+Several poets are known for their rich vocabulary and the imagery they produce with that vocabulary in their written work.

 One such poet is Henry David Thoreau, a transcendentalist author and poet whose work was highly descriptive.
+For example:

 Light-winged Smoke, Icarian bird,